medialab/ural/README.md

 ## Miscellaneous

-<h2 id="lru-explanation">About LRUs</h2>
+<h3 id="lru-explanation">About LRUs</h2>

-If you look closely to a URL, you will quickly notice that they are not written in a sound hierarchical order.
+If you look closely to many URLs, you will quickly notice that they are not written in a sound hierarchical order.
 In this url, for instance:

 ```
 http://business.lemonde.fr/articles/money.html?id=34#content